state-alchemists/zrb/docs/getting-started.md

 zrb serve
 ```

-The html page will be available from [http://localhost:8080](http://localhost:8080).
+The HTML page will be available from [http://localhost:8080](http://localhost:8080).

 Furthermore, you can set `ZRB_ENV` into `DEV` and see how Zrb automatically cascade `DEV_TITLE` into `TITLE`